Today, more than half of all cancer patients are treated with radiation

 precision.
 Tumors are tracked in real-time DURING the

-delivery of radiation, so that any movement of a
+delivery of radiation, so that any movement of a tumor

-detected and robotically adjusted for.
-This
+and robotically adjusted for.
+This technique allows for

 Stereotactic radiation treatments that could take 45